PEOPLE

 Dean’s Citation for Significant Contributions to the Advancement of Education at Jefferson Medical College, 2006

-One of five alumni invited to speak at the 20th Anniversary Celebration of the University of Pennsylvania’s Biomedical Graduate Studies Program., 2007
+Invited Speaker, 20th Anniversary Celebration of the University of Pennsylvania’s Biomedical Graduate Studies Program, 2007

 Award for Excellence in Mentoring Research Trainees, Senior Faculty Category, Children's Hospital of Philadelphia, 2022